rockstor/rockstor-doc/features.rst

 UPS managed Shutdown
 --------------------

-By integrating the well establish `NUT <http://www.networkupstools.org/>`_ software package and providing a Web-UI, :ref:`rockstor_nut_config` aims to make UPS setup easy and straight forward.
-Defaulting to gracefull system Shutdown in the event of power outage and a UPS battery low state.
+By integrating the well established `NUT <http://www.networkupstools.org/>`_ software package and providing a Web-UI, :ref:`rockstor_nut_config` aims to make UPS setup easy and straight forward.
+Defaulting to graceful system Shutdown in the event of power outage and a UPS battery low state.
 If :ref:`email_notifications` have been enabled then power events of note will be part of these notifications.